NotBobTheBuilder/simple-pygame/README.md

-simple-pygame
+Simple Pygame
 =============

-A partially implemented pygame "thing"
+A partially implemented pygame "thing".

+Your job: finish off the other keyboard inputs, and make something cool!